Frequently Asked Questions

 How can I get my dog into the sport?

-We offer sledding training days for you and your dog to come along and learn the basics.
-See this link for more details.
+We offer sledding training days where you and your dog can learn the basics.

-There are also clubs available in nearly every state of Australia.
+Clubs are available across most states.
 Contact us for more information.

 Where can I buy sledding equipment?